 What are some packing tips?

-Brantwood Camp does not provide laundry facilities, please pack enough for 16 days.
+Brantwood Camp provides laundry services once per term, and has laundry on site when needed, but please pack enough for 16 days.
 Storage space is limited so only bring items that you will need.
-It is recommended that campers pack a variety of clothing keeping in mind that there will be hot weather, cooler weather, and potentially rainy weather.
+It is recommended that campers pack a variety of clothing keeping in mind that there will be hot weather, cooler weather, and potentially rainy weather!

 How can I protect my belongings?